nithishdivakar/nithishdivakar.github.io/content/_index.md

 [daxpy](/daxpy) is [my](/about) online notebook.
 You will mostly find notes on machine learning and related things here.

-There is also a [links](/links) section with a collection of  amazing articles I've read.
+There is also a [links](/links) section with a collection of  amazing articles I've stumbled on.